Sandamali-Niroshani/bgp-automation/README.md

 # Playwright Test Automation Project

+# Special note:

+The My Grants page is taking more than 2 minutes to load.
+Please note that I have increased the wait time for this project.
+For reference, I will attach a video of the My Grants section.
+I have also shared the pass report separately.

 ## Overview

 This project is playwright and typescript based project.
 This include testcases for Buiness Grant Portal.